almorcrette/CV/README.md

 **Water & Sanitation for the Urban Poor** (Oct 2017 - Jun 2018)
 _Head of Innovation and Consumer Needs_

-(- Any experience relevent to software development)

-Senior management team member and Head of Business Solutions, Innovation and Consumer Needs department, leading an interdisciplinary team (2 direct line reports, 5 additional functional reports) of engineers, designers, economists and business advisers.
-My team supports the organisation’s innovation culture, delivers research to generate consumer and market insights, and use them to design and pilot innovations, and invest to scale sustainable institutional, technology and business solutions aiming to address constraints which limited access of low income consumers in cities to water supply and sanitation services
+- Senior management team member and Head of Business Solutions, Innovation and Consumer Needs department.
+- Leading an interdisciplinary team of strategists in engineering, design, economics and business.
+- Supported the organisation’s innovation culture, delivered research to generate consumer and market insights, and used them to design and pilot innovations, and invest to scale sustainable institutional, technology and business solutions.

-I led an interdisciplinary team of strategists in engineering, design, economics and business, to deliver technical assistance to urban water, sanitation and hygiene programmes in Africa and Asia.

-We sought to leverage consumer and market insights to design and pilot innovations and scale sustainable institutional, technology and business solutions that address constraints which limit access of low income consumers in cities to water supply and sanitation services.
+- Aims were to address constraints which limited access of low income consumers in cities to water supply and sanitation services.

 **Adam Smith International** (Aug 2015 - Oct 2017)
 _Senior Manager (Advisory)_

-Direction of large portfolio of evidence-into-use functional teams.
-Member of the Inclusive Economic Advisory Team, delivering short and long term technical advisory services to ASI's portfolio of inclusive economic growth projects and to external clients.
-We also provide technical leadership in business development, develop and deliver scalable technical offerings (training courses, communities of practice, good practice standards and guidance) and contribute to outward-facing thought leadership.
+- Directed large portfolio of evidence-into-use functional teams.
+- Member of the Inclusive Economic Advisory Team, delivering short and long term technical advisory services to ASI's portfolio of inclusive economic growth projects and to external clients.
+- Provided technical leadership in business development, developed and delivered scalable technical offerings (training courses, communities of practice, good practice standards and guidance).
+- Contributed to outward-facing thought leadership.

 I was a member of the Advisory Team within the Private Sector Development (later, Inclusive Economic Growth) Practice.
 We delivered short and long term technical advisory services to ASI's portfolio of private sector and market systems development projects and to external clients.
 We also provided technical leadership in corporate business development, developed and delivered scalable technical offerings (training courses, communities of practice, toolkits, good practice standards and guidance) and contributed to outward-facing thought leadership.